 This is the original meeting place of the congregation of the “Rossi” or “Reds” formed in 1733.
 The eye is initially drawn to three intricately decorated coffins in the centre of the room.
 I liked the pale blue, yellow and pink colours in this chapel, and the pretty tiles covering the floor.

 The walls are surrounded with 18th century wooden pews where members of the congregations and island leaders would sit to hold reunions and pray.
-It felt very special to be inside this meeting place deep down in the heart of the abbey.
+It felt very special to be inside this meeting place deep in the heart of the abbey.

 On the way out of this chapel, we stopped to admire several votive paintings.
 Sailors who survived fierce storms at sea would have these made in honour of St. Michael, to thank him for having saved them from disaster.
 Most of them portrayed scenes of ships at sea, some had inscriptions mentioning the date and people who were involved in the various incidents, and they all displayed an apparition of St. Michael or another holy figure in the corner.